Fabrik/GDPR-fabrik-form-plugin/README.md

-# GDPR Fabrik form plugin
+# Consent Fabrik form plugin

-This plugin asks and records user's consent in order to be compliant with the GDPR directive.
+This plugin asks and records user's consent in order to be compliant with privacy directives.

 ## What to use it for?